ros-workshop/sensor-integration/README.md

 ### Stretch Goal : Stopping Husky in front of an object

-Add an object on Gazebo like a box in front of Husky and:
+1. Add an object on Gazebo like a box in front of Husky so that Husky stops when it is less than 5 metres away from the box.

-1. Make use of the `circle_driver` that you wrote in the above exercise (with minor changes), and
+  * Make use of the logic in `circle_driver` above that publishes commands to Husky's `/husky_velocity_controller/cmd_vel` topic.

-2. A Node sensing LiDAR scans
+  * A ROS node that subscribes to LiDAR scans, observes the distance from an object, and sends commands similar to `circle_driver` node.

-so that Husky stops when it is less than 5 metres away from the box.
+2. Find a way to integrate Kinect camera onto the simulated Husky.
+Going through its [source](https://github.com/husky/husky.git) might give you few pointers.

 ### References